An accredited center is obligated to remain in compliance with all ACPE Standards, Policies, and Procedures. A center’s compliance is measured by:

 The center must return to compliance within six months or one year, as specified by the Commission.
 The return to compliance shall be documented in the center’s portfolio and will be reviewed by a Commission Reviewer who is assigned by the Chair of the Commission, with a final determination of compliance made at the next regularly scheduled meeting of the Commission.
 If the center does not demonstrate a return to full compliance, additional action will be taken by the Commission, which may include an adverse action.

 Centers with Late Registration of Student Units or Late Final Evaluations will work with their Assigned commissioner to return to compliance.
-Centers shall submit evidence of two successive units successfully registered on time for late student unit registration or two successive units of providing final evaluations on time to students.
+Centers shall upload to their portfolio a description of what happened with a written plan to prevent re-occurrence along with evidence of two successive units successfully registered on time for late student unit registration or two successive units of providing final evaluations on time to students.

 Recurring Incidents of Non-Compliance